volcano-sh/kubegene-website/content/docs/about/kubedag.md

 ## Overview

-Kubedag is a workflow engine on Kubernetes platform.
+KubeDag is a workflow engine on Kubernetes platform.
 It is dedicated to making Gene Sequencing workflow execute in container easily.
 Anywhere you are running Kubernetes, you should be able to run KubeGene.

 ## Goals

 The project is committed to the following design ideals:
 * Easy, portable deployments on various kubernetes env.
 Currently we support kubernetes 1.7+
 * Easy to use.
 Provide an easy to use template for different Gene Sequencing scenes.
 You can define a complex workflow easily.
 * High availability.
 Provide fail over, even if an instance down.
 * Flexible control.
 You can limit any reousrce requirement, concurrently running jobs, and select nodes to run on.

-## ArchitectureArchitecture
+## Architecture

-Kubedag implements the workflow as [Execution](/docs/about/execution) using [Kubernetes CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).
+KubeDag implements the workflow as [Execution](/docs/about/execution) using [Kubernetes CRD](/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions).

-Kubedag consists of three main components:
+KubeDag consists of three main components:
 * Execution controller
 * Job controller
 * Status updater